The Castle of Purity

 The Castle of Purity (El castillo de la pureza) is a 1972 Mexican drama film directed by Arturo Ripstein.
 It is based on a real criminal case that took place in Mexico City in 1959.

 Plot

-The film depicts a man who keeps his family isolated in his home for years to protect them from "the evil nature of human beings" while forcing the family to manufacture rat poison.
+Gabriel Lima, a chemist who manufactures rat poison, is convinced that the outside world is harmful to his family.
+Therefore, he keeps his wife Beatriz and their three children locked up in a large house.
+The fragile situation changes when he realizes that his children, Porvenir, Utopía, and Voluntad, are entering adolescence.